 However, Radars are active systems and are easily detectable by adversary too; All 4th and 5th generation fighters have installed modern digital Radar Warning Receivers (RWR) and Electronic Support Measures (ESM) which can accurately estimate not just the direction but also the distance, and thus the geolocation, of enemy radar emissions.

 In contrast to radars, IRST systems provide passive means of detecting and tracking, along with required target information often without the target being warned that it was being tracked.
 The IRST or Infrared Search and Track system uses the heat or infrared radiation emitted by the target to generate data for the weapon system of an aircraft.
-The modern infra-red search and track systems, pose serious threat against aircraft optimized only for minimal radar observability like F-22, B-2, RQ-170 etc.
+The modern infra-red search and track systems, pose serious threat against aircraft optimized only for minimal radar observability like F-22, B-2, RQ-170 etc. Furthermore, they cannot be jammed as easily as the radar.
+They also offer much better angular resolution with respect to the radar but they cannot measure distance directly.

 “In theory, state of the art IRST could find and track F22 at quite long range,” said Justin Bronk, a Research Fellow specializing in combat airpower at the Royal United Services Institute.
 Bronk, went on to explain that stealth planes are generally bigger requiring larger wings to create more lift.
 Even worse, the radar absorbing materials these planes are coated in “heat up quickly” leading to a “good infrared return even if the jet exhaust is shrouded”